Department of Philosophy

 Teaching Experiences

-The first teaching opportunities for PhD students come in the form of course assistantships, in which students provide instructional assistance to faculty members in undergraduate-level philosophy courses.
-The duties of a course assistant (CA) vary from course to course, but usually include: (1) holding regularly-scheduled office hours, during which the CA will meet with students and address their individual questions relating to the course material; (2) hosting discussion sections, in which the CA will lead and facilitate discussion amongst the students about the course material and, at the faculty instructor's discretion, either review or supplement this material; and (3) grading and providing feedback on papers and exams.
-All PhD students are assigned two (2) course assistantships per year in each of their third and fourth years in the program, and one (1) course assistantship per year in each of their fifth and sixth years in the program.
-For a detailed schedule of CA assignments, see the Department's Pedagogical Training Plan.
+The first teaching opportunities for PhD students come in the form of teaching assistantships, in which students provide instructional assistance to faculty members in undergraduate-level philosophy courses.
+The duties of a teaching assistant (TA) vary from course to course, but usually include: (1) holding regularly-scheduled office hours, during which the TA will meet with students and address their individual questions relating to the course material; (2) hosting discussion sections, in which the TA will lead and facilitate discussion amongst the students about the course material and, at the faculty instructor's discretion, either review or supplement this material; and (3) grading and providing feedback on papers and exams.
+All PhD students are assigned two (2) teaching assistantships per year in each of their third and fourth years in the program, and one (1) teaching assistantship per year in each of their fifth and sixth years in the program.
+For a detailed schedule of TA assignments, see the Department's Pedagogical Training Plan.

 Lectureships